-Down the slopes on skis or a snowboard at full speed, through beautiful winter landscapes at one’s own pace, or just trying out something new, such as snow kiting: NRW is a proper winter sports state!
-Not only does it contain the largest winter sports area north of the Alps, it also has many smaller regions that are great for skiing, snowboarding, ice skating and, of course, tobogganing.
+Down the slopes on skis or a snowboard at full speed, through beautiful winter landscapes at one’s own pace, or just trying out something new, such as snow kiting: NRW is a proper winter sports state: In the Sauerland you'll find the largest winter sports area north of the Alps, which is great for skiing, snowboarding, ice skating and, of course, tobogganing.
 Hobby athletes and pros will love it equally.

 The Largest Winter Sports Area North of the Alps